Crow-22-01-2024/weathercliapp/README.md

    ```

 2. Install the required gems:
-   The required gems is in the Gemfile you can install via :
+   The required gems are in the Gemfile you can install via :

    ```sh
     bundle install